mdresparrago/transaction-management-system/README.md

 - **Node.js**: `v20.19.0` or higher (includes `npm`)

+---
+### Dependencies
+This project uses the following key dependencies to function.
+All of them will be automatically installed by following the installation steps below.

+### Backend
+**Express.js**: A web framework for Node.js used to build the RESTful API.

+**CSV Parser**: A library used to read and parse data from the transactions.csv file.

+**CSV Stringifier**: A library used to convert data back into CSV format for writing to the file.

+**cors**: A Node.js middleware for handling Cross-Origin Resource Sharing.

+### Frontend
+**Quasar Framework**: A Vue.js-based framework for building responsive web applications.

+**Pinia**: A state management library for Vue.js used to manage the application's data flow.

+---

 ### Installation

 Follow these steps to set up both the backend and frontend components of the application.